metabase/metabase/docs/troubleshooting-guide/sync-fingerprint-scan.md

 2. Refresh your Metabase page.
 3. Open your Metabase page in an incognito window.

-If you're looking at a non-cached view of your tables and columns and the data still isn't quite right, tag your database admin for help with troubleshooting:
+Once you've confirmed that you're looking at a non-cached view of your tables and columns, tag your database admin for help with troubleshooting:

-1. **Syncs**, if your tables are missing, or your column data types are wrong.
+- **Syncs**, if your tables or columns are missing, or your column data types are wrong.
-2. **Scans**, if you're missing _columns_ from your tables.
+- **Scans**, if your column _values_ are wrong (for example, if your filter dropdown menus contain the wrong values).
-3. **Fingerprinting**, if your column _values_ are wrong (for example, if your filter dropdown menus contain the wrong values).
+- **Fingerprinting**, if you've triggered a manual scan, but the changes aren't taking effect.

 ## Initializing a sync